What Is Intent Data? How B2B Teams Turn Buying Signals Into Pipeline

 What Is Intent Data?

 The signal comes from monitoring how multiple contacts at the same company research similar topics over compressed timeframes.
 This buying committee activity indicates vendor evaluation, not individual curiosity.
+Much of this research happens in what's called the dark funnel: buyer activity that occurs invisibly before they ever contact you.

 Most sales teams cold call blind or wait for inbound leads.
 Intent data inverts this.
 You reach accounts during their research window, before they finalize decisions or narrow their shortlist.

-Why Timing Matters in B2B Sales
+Why Intent Data Matters for B2B Sales Teams

 Buyers complete most of their research before talking to sales.
 Intent signals let you identify accounts during that research window, not after.